My shopping cart

-If it’s your first time being a puppy parent, you know that they are adorable and also a handful!
+If it’s your first time being a puppy parent, you know that they are adorable—and also a handful!
 Patience is key.
-You need to be patient with your pup and start getting them used to some basic house rules.
-If you don’t start training them at this age they can start to develop adult behavior problems, which are harder to fix.
+You need to keep your cool and start getting them used to some basic house rules.
+If you don’t start training them at this age, they can start to develop behavior problems in adulthood, which are harder to fix.
 We put together a couple of behaviors that you should look out for and also behaviors that are normal for a puppy.

 It’s normal for puppies to chew on objects they find around the house.
-For them, it’s a way to relieve pain that can be caused by incoming teeth.
-When they chew on things it helps their gums feel better, though your pup needs to know that it isn’t okay to chew.
-It’s your responsibility to keep objects you don’t want them to chew out of reach whether its shoes, earbuds, or glasses.
+For them, it’s a way to relieve pain caused by incoming teeth.
+When they chew on things, it helps their gums feel better—though your pup needs to know that it isn’t okay to chew.
+Make sure you keep objects you don’t want them to chew out of reach, whether you need to hide shoes, earbuds, or glasses.

 Get your puppy a toy he can chew on that doesn’t look like an object you wouldn’t want to get destroyed.
-(Don’t buy them a toy that looks like a shoe or don’t give them an old shoe to chew on, for example—they might just bite up your brand-new loafers if you do!
+Don’t buy them a toy that looks like a shoe and don’t give them an old shoe to chew on, for example—they might just bite up your brand-new loafers if you do!

-Experts recommend that you begin house training your puppy when they are between 12-16 weeks old by that age they will have enough control over their bladder to hold it in.
-Take your puppy outside frequently; immediately after they wake up, during and after playing, and after eating.
-You should reward your puppy after they eliminate by praising them or giving them a treat, letting them know they are doing a good job.
+Experts recommend that you begin house training your puppy when they are between 12 to 16 weeks old.
+By that age, they will have enough control over their bladder.
+Take your puppy outside frequently: immediately after they wake up, during and after playing, and after eating.
+You should reward your puppy after they relieve themselves by praising them or giving them a treat—this lets them know they are doing a good job.

-Remember puppyhood doesn’t last forever so take time and enjoy this period as much as possible by giving them attention, love, appreciation, and of course take LOTS of photos and videos of them being their adorable self!
+Remember, puppyhood doesn’t last forever, so take time and enjoy this period as much as possible by giving your furry friend attention, love, and appreciation.